Converting Waste Plastic to Ultra-Clean, Ultra-Low Sulphur Fuel

 Global Vision ...
 Local Impact

-In the mid-1990s, when John Bordynuik, founder of JBI, Inc., was working at the Ontario Legislature he began to notice a trend: an increase in plastic waste resulting from growing plastic generation ... without recycling.
+In the mid-1990s, when the founder of Plastic2Oil® was working at the Ontario Legislature he began to notice a trend: an increase in plastic waste resulting from growing plastic generation ... without recycling.
 Thinking forward, as he so often does, he saw the seed of an enormous problem looming.

 Over the years, there have been various solutions proposed – diversion, burning, etc.; however, nothing to date has proven to be a truly effective or environmentally responsible solution to the burgeoning global landfill problem.
 In fact, many existing solutions have been just the opposite: costly, energy inefficient or equally as harmful to the environment as the plastic itself.
 It's only now, with the Plastic2Oil technology, that there is a solution that is not only economically viable, but that is remarkably simple and "green" as well.